Herbal Apprenticeship Program 2023

 - Understand the basics of anatomy and physiology and how plants act on/in the body.

 - Delve into creating and maintaining an herb garden for high medicinal yields.
-Students may take home plants from the CMHS medicinal herb garden.
+Students may take home plants from the CMHS medicinal herb garden to add to or create their own medicinal garden.

 - Gain an understanding of “getting the medicine to the people in ways they’ll enjoy taking, so that healing can occur.”